-Blac Chyna and Kris Jenner Rush to ER, Family Member Reportedly Had Medical Emergency
+Blac Chyna And Kris Jenner Rush to ER, Family Member Reportedly Had Medical Emergency

 On Wednesday night, Kris Jenner and Blac Chyna were filmed rushing to the hospital after someone in the family reportedly had a medical emergency, according to TMZ.

-Chyna and Kris Jenner arrived separately around 9:45 PM.
+Around 9:45 p.m., Chyna and Kris Jenner arrived separately around.
 The Kardashian family matriarch showed up with her boyfriend Corey Gamble.

 Videos by PopCulture.com